myfatemi04/VisIO/README.md

 This module provides classes and functions to handle Visium spatial transcriptomics data.
 The main classes are `SpotLocations`, `Slide`, `PatchDataset`.
 The module also includes utility functions to load raw data from a folder and preprocess it.

+If you have any questions, feel free to reach out to me on the EDIT Slack!

 ## Quickstart

 Installation: